 (env)$ pip install psycopg2

-Create the new project
+Create a new project using the django-admin.py

-Create a new project using the django-admin.py file and inspect the generated structure.
+file and inspect the generated structure.
 Not too different from the modern django structure.

 (env)$ django-admin.py startproject demo